Why Businesses Need Analytics and Insights Now More Than Ever

 Companies who practice adaptive resilience have a mindset that the “new normal” is about trying and testing, hitting and missing, learning and adapting – and they’re more likely to use all the tools at their disposal to inform decision-making.

-Fortunately, the techniques, tools, and talent available within the marketing research industry to capitalize on adaptive resilience have never been more robust.
-This gives organizations the best possible opportunity to benefit in this moment.
+Fortunately, the techniques, tools, and talent available within the insights industry have never been more robust.
+This gives organizations the best possible opportunity to benefit in this moment and practice adaptive resilience

-Especially when used as an ongoing process (versus a one-off snapshot in time), marketing research equips businesses with the timely knowledge needed to be able to adapt and pivot when disruption occurs.
+Especially when used as an ongoing initiative (versus a one-off snapshot in time), marketing, brand, and customer insights equip businesses with the timely knowledge needed to be able to adapt and pivot when disruption occurs.

 Fierce Competition is Dominating Many Industries